sbidoul/pip-deepfreeze/README.md

 ```

 If you don't have one yet, this will generate a file named `requirements.txt`,
-containing the exact version of all your application dependencies, as they were installed.
+containing the exact version of all your application dependencies, as they were
+installed.

-When you add or remove dependencies to your project' `setup.py` (or your favorite build backend configuration), run `pip-df sync` again to update your environement and
+When you add or remove dependencies to your project' `setup.py` (or favorite
+build backend configuration), run `pip-df sync` again to update your
-`requirements.txt`.
+environement and `requirements.txt`.

 To update a dependency to the latest allowed version, run: